There are lots of ways to give your time to Girl Scouts. Learn more below.

 Assist board by making recommendations regarding sound fiscal management of the corporation.
 Assist the Board in assessing the financial position of the Council and in making decisions regarding financing needs and alternatives as well as in making major strategic investment decisions.
 (Meets every two or three months with possible special meetings if needed)

 Supports development and implementation of the fund development plan including annual and major giving, special events, planned giving, prospect identification, and donor cultivation and stewardship.
 Develops strategies for greater Board enthusiasm and support of fundraising activities.
-(Meeting schedules vary by region, but tend to be quarterly or bi-monthly)
+(Meets bi-monthly)

 Provides oversight of the Council’s long-term investment portfolios through the development and monitoring of investment and spending distribution policies.
 Recommends investment managers and monitors their adherence to established guidelines.
 Policy and investment manager recommendations are presented to Board for approval.
 (Meets quarterly – typically late afternoon of the first Tuesday of the second month following the end of the quarter)